 - A high-wheel mower may have better performance rolling over rough or uneven terrain.

 - The best high-wheel push mower may also be more effective with steep hills.

 - A mower with standard wheel sizes may be more effective on flatter lawns that require frequent turns.
 Higher-wheel models can be heavier at the front, making them slightly harder to turn.

-When transportation of a best push mowers is a challenge, our truck rental services can help.
+Or if transportation of your new push mower is a challenge, our truck rental services can help.
 From pickups and vans to moving trucks, we've got you covered.